There are state supreme court elections in Pennsylvania on November 2, 2021

 Voter Registration Deadline: 15 days before Election Day in-person, by mail, or online

-Pennsylvania voters can vote early via absentee in-person voting from September 14 to October 27 at your county elections office.
+Pennsylvania voters can vote early via absentee in-person voting at your county elections office.

 Pennsylvania’s Address Confidentiality Program provides survivors of domestic violence, sexual assault, or stalking with a substitute address that can be used for voter registration.
 Learn more here.

 Restoration of Voting Rights After Felony Convictions: The right to vote is automatically restored for felons upon their release from incarceration.

 ID Requirements for Voting: ID only required for first-time voters.